privatenumber/esbuild-loader/README.md

 [esbuild](https://github.com/evanw/esbuild) is by far one of the fastest TS/ESNext to ES6 compilers, so it makes sense to use it over Babel/TSC with webpack to take advantage of both worlds (Speed and the webpack ecosytem).

+You might also like [maho](https://github.com/egoist/maho), a React framework powered by esbuild.

 ## Install

 ```bash